 The leader of the meeting is usually the person that starts the meeting and makes sure it’s brief.
 In many cases, the team leader could be the practice owner, the OD, or the office manager.
 Whoever the leader is, they must be able to enforce these rules:

-- Make everyone stand to keep the meeting brief
+Make everyone stand (if they can) to keep the meeting brief

-- Make sure only one person talks at a time to improve communication.
+Only one person talks at a time to improve communication

 Ask The Right Questions